Ariel-Yeung/Sudoku_game_and_solver/README.md

 <!-- PROJECT LOGO -->
-<h3 align="center">SUDOKU-Game-and-Solver</h3>
+<h3 align="center">Sudoku-Game-and-Solver</h3>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Goal of the project:
+Goals:
-* solve Sudoku puzzles using Recursive Backtracking algorithm
+* use Python to solve Sudoku puzzles using Recursive Backtracking algorithm
 * build a GUI for game play using PyQt5 modules

 <p align="center">